LuciaMezquida/Snowboard-catalog/README.md

 ### State Management with Pinia

-Since DummyJSON does not persist writes (POST, PUT, DELETE), I introduced Pinia.
+Since DummyJSON does not persist writes (POST or PUT), I introduced Pinia.
 This allows the application to handle CRUD operations smoothly in the client without polluting the Vue components with complex data manipulation logic.
 The store acts as a single source of truth, merging the initial API data with local mutations to simulate a real, persistent application layer.

 ### TanStack Table for product listing